 Congestive heart failure causes can be attributed to the following factors:

 When the heart is compelled to work harder than it should, you are at a risk of getting heart failure.
 So, let us understand the common risks associated with heart failure, most of which can be treated and are avoidable.

-Consult the experienced heart specialists at Medcare to get the right diagnosis.
+Consult the experienced heart specialists at Medcare to get the right diagnosis for congestive heart failure.
 The doctor will first check if you have conditions such as diabetes, kidney disease, angina or high blood pressure.
 Also, whether you smoke or drink or take any medication.
-Blood test to evaluate haemoglobin level, kidney function, thyroid function and other associated factors which can contribute to or lead to heart failure.
+Blood test to evaluate haemoglobin level, kidney function, thyroid function and other associated factors which can contribute to or lead to congestive heart failure.